4-han/farhandtceng/README.md

 6.  **Aggregation (Average Occupancy):** Within each daily window for each location, the average occupancy ratio (Occupancy / Capacity) is calculated.
 7.  **Price Calculation:** A dynamic price is computed based on the calculated average occupancy ratio (higher occupancy means higher price).
 8.  **Dynamic Price Table (Pathway):** Pathway maintains a live, updating table containing the latest calculated dynamic prices for each location and time window.
-9.  **Panel/Bokeh Visualization:** A web application built with Panel and Bokeh connects to the live Pathway table to display the price changes over time as they are computed.
+9.  **Bokeh Visualization:** A web application built with Panel and Bokeh connects to the live Pathway table to display the price changes over time as they are computed.

 ## Detailed Architecture and Workflow